The day I met Erlang

 Filter by Author

-It happened some time (years) while I was thinking about the problem of the nowadays programming languajes.
-I mean, I was making questions to my self like: – Is there some...
+It happened some time (years) while I was thinking about the problem of programming languages nowadays.
+I mean, I was asking questions myself like: – Is there some program...

 Posted by Juanmi Taboada

-Also we keep working in Likindoy, right now the project moved quite forward and started working on new targets: All the projects has been re-shaped to become more easy to expand...
+Also, we keep working in Likindoy, right now the project has moved quite forward, and we started working on new targets: And now we are in two parallel projects: 1.
+Protocol for...

 Posted by Juanmi Taboada